Linkin Park: Legacy

 Linkin Park has sold more than 100 million records worldwide.
 The group's first studio album Hybrid Theory is one of the best-selling albums in the US (12 million copies shipped) and worldwide (30 million copies sold).
 Billboard estimates that Linkin Park earned US$5 million between May 2011 and May 2012, making them the 40th-highest-paid musical artist.
 11 of the band's singles have reached the number one position on Billboards Alternative Songs chart, the second-most for any artist.

 In 2003, MTV2 named Linkin Park the sixth-greatest band of the music video era and the third-best of the new millennium.
 Billboard ranked Linkin Park No. 19 on the Best Artists of the Decade chart.
 The band was voted as the greatest artist of the 2000s in a Bracket Madness poll on VH1.
 By the end of the 2000s, Linkin Park was among the most successful and popular rock acts.
 In 2014, the band was declared as the Biggest Rock Band in the World Right Now by Kerrang!.
 In 2015, Kerrang! gave "In the End" and "Final Masquerade" the top two positions on Kerrang!s Rock 100 list.

 Linkin Park became the first rock band to achieve more than one billion YouTube views.
-Linkin Park's "Numb" is the third and "In the End" is the sixth "timeless song" on Spotify.
-The two songs make Linkin Park the only artist to have two timeless songs in the top ten.
+A 2015 analysis of the lasting popular memory of Billboard hits from 1950 to 2005, based on songs then on Spotify, found that Linkin Park's "Numb" and "In the End" were the third and sixth most "timeless" songs—making Linkin Park the only artist to have multiple songs in the top ten.